-In a rotary hammer the bit has a compressed air cylinder behind the piston which drives it forwards into the bit to create an impact, while in a hammer drill a clutch controls two metal disks beat back and forth onto the bit to create double the impacts.
-A hammer drill is usually found in consumer grade kits and while it’s more powerful than a drill/driver it’s still not as powerful as a rotary hammer.
+In a rotary hammer, the bit has a compressed air cylinder behind the piston which drives it forwards into the bit to create an impact, while in a hammer drill a clutch controls two metal disks beat back and forth onto the bit to create double the impacts.
+A hammer drill is usually found in consumer-grade kits and while it’s more powerful than a drill/driver it’s still not as powerful as a rotary hammer.

 The hammer is controlled by a clutch that allows the piece to hit at about 30,000 bpm which moves the chuck in and out.
 The in and out motion helps to break up the material which means it’s good for breaking up masonry and concrete but isn’t intended to drive fasteners.
 They have two direction modes depending on which way the chuck is rotating.
 This is intended for light duty use with holes up to 3/8” diameter.

 The rotary hammer has better shock absorption and will provide a much harder impact to the bit.
 A rotary hammer does not have the same motion at all as the hammer drill.
 Rotary hammers use carbide bits that have special shanks to hold them in place and only have three modes – drill, hammer, and hammer drill.
-The air cylinder and piston combo has a longer stroke than the clutch system which means that there are less hits but they are more powerful.
+The air cylinder and piston combo have a longer stroke than the clutch system which means that there are fewer hits but they are more powerful.

 Depending on how powerful the hammer is this may be a single piston or several.
-Larger rotary hammers may use crank-type pistons instead of air filled, these have an inner gear mechanism that moves the pistons.
+Larger rotary hammers may use crank-type pistons instead of air-filled, these have an inner gear mechanism that moves the pistons.
 Hammer mode allows the tool to have a chiseling or scraping motion as well as a rotation for fastening.
 The most popular attachments include clay spades, cold chisels, tile remover, bull point chisels and scaling chisels.

 A rotary hammer can handle holes of up to 2” in diameter while the drill only mode will allow it to be used on masonry like a hammer drill without destroying the concrete completely.
-This is usually use by contractors and professionals since it has the option to have extra power using the hammer function if needed.
+This is usually used by contractors and professionals since it has the option to have extra power using the hammer function if needed.

 The most noticeable difference other than mechanism is that the rotary hammer can weigh up to a hefty 18lb, almost 5 times as much as the average hammer drill.
-The average hammer drill will cost you between $50-200, and it’s shelf life is between 1-2 years with moderate to light use.
-The Rotary hammer on the other hand will cost you between $150-300 or more depending on the brand and the power.
+The average hammer drill will cost you between $50-200, and its shelf life is between 1-2 years with moderate to light use.
+The Rotary hammer, on the other hand, will cost you between $150-300 or more depending on the brand and the power.

 The SDS term was originally developed by Bosch to determine what sort of load the bits can handle.
 SDS max, for example, is meant for heavy duty masonry and are incompatible with other bits because they have an 18mm diameter, these bits have 4 times the cross section shanks of regular bits.
 SDS/SDS+ have 10mm diameters and are interchangeable.